m3g/MolSimToolkit.jl/docs/src/hydrogen_bonds.md

 )
 ```

-Alternativelly, multiple pairs of selections can be provided, for faster computations,
+Alternativelly, multiple selections, or pairs of selections can be provided, for faster computations,
 ```@example hbonds
 hbs = hydrogen_bonds(sim,
-    [
-        "protein" => "protein",
+        "protein",
         "protein" => "water",
         "protein" => "resname POPC",
-    ]
 )
 ```
 The result can be converted directly to a `DataFrame`